 The Former Camp San Luis Obispo is located five miles northwest of city of San Luis Obispo, California.
-The Corps of Engineers is investigating and monitoring the former camp through the Formerly Used Defense Sites (FUDS) Program for munitions and explosive hazards that may remain from previous military activity.
+The U.S. Army Corps of Engineers (USACE) is investigating and monitoring the former camp through the Formerly Used Defense Sites (FUDS) Program for munitions and explosive hazards that may remain from previous military activity.
 This page provides information on the Multi-Use Range Complex project, which is part of the Former Camp San Luis Obispo.

 The Multi-Use Range Complex project comprises numerous former ranges including rocket, rifle, squad defense and close combat.
 The area encompasses 2,626 acres in the northern and western portions of the Former Camp San Luis Obispo.

 During the 1960s the Army had relinquished control of the Multi-Use Range Complex.
 Since that time, there have been numerous reports of munitions finds in the project area.
-In 1992, the Corps of Engineers performed a Time-Critical Removal Action on 95 acres that encompassed the Multi-Use Range Complex and portions of Grenade Courts 25 and 26 project areas.
+In 1992, USACE performed a Time-Critical Removal Action on 95 acres that encompassed the Multi-Use Range Complex and portions of Grenade Courts 25 and 26 project areas.
 The Time-Critical Removal Action was performed to identify and remove munitions and reduce the threat posed by munitions and explosives of concern to people who use the area.
 However, no munitions and explosives of concern were observed in the Multi-Use Range Complex portion of the removal area, but were observed and removed from the Grenade Courts 25 and 26 portion.

 Another Time-Critical Removal Action was performed in 2010 on 170 acres of the Multi-Use Range Complex.
 The 2007 Site Inspection report recommended the removal action based on finds during the inspection and recent reports of munitions being found within a former mortar range that is part of the Multi-Use Range Complex.
 During this action, munitions debris and munitions and explosives of concern were removed from the surface of the project area and disposed of.